 1.11.
-Problems with professional practice or research supervision

-Have a clear and well-publicised procedure that enables students to raise problems regarding their supervisory arrangements.
-Students should be encouraged to raise problems with their supervisor in the first instance.
-However, the Trust should make it clear that students have the right to discuss supervisory problems with a member of staff who is not involved in their supervision, such as the Course Lead, the Chair of the Research Students' Progress Board (RSPB), or Portfolio Manager.
+Problems with professional practice or research supervision right to discuss supervisory problems with a member of staff who is not involved in their supervision, such as the Course Lead, the Chair of the Research Students' Progress Board (RSPB), or Portfolio Manager.
 Students should also be told that if they feel unable to approach a member of the department they are free to contact the Dean or Postgraduate Research Education Team.
 Discussions about problems with either professional practice or research supervision should remain confidential if the student requests this.
 Students may request a change of supervisor.
 The Chair of the RSPB should consider these requests and accommodate them where practicable, noting that it may not always be possible for suitable alternative arrangements to be made.